 Choose the right tools to collect metrics relevant to your customers/organizational goals

-Translate all gathered data into new journey maps and user experience designs.
+Translate all gathered data into new customer journey maps and user experience designs.
 Then you can find the best improvements to those maps and designs and integrate them into your existing elements

 Test all new hypotheses with A/B testing.
 A/B testing lets you find the most effective areas that your users respond to and deploy the best-performing elements everywhere